The BEST, truly authentic Mexican rice is so easy to make, and a necessary side dish for all of your favorite Mexican recipes.

 RATE and COMMENT below!
 I would love to hear your experience.

-I originally shared this recipe in September 2011.
-I recently updated the photos and recipe to be more clear.
+I originally shared this recipe September 2011.
+Last updated May 2021.

 This post contains affiliate links.
 I love sharing my favorite products and cooking tools with you guys!